linrongbin16/commons.nvim/docs/commons_fileio.md

 - `opts`: Options.

   - `trim`: Whether to trim whitespaces around file content, by default `false`.
-  - `on_open_complete_err`: Callback function that will be invoked after an error on open file, by default it throws via `error` API.
+  - `on_error`: Callback function that will be invoked after an error on read file, by default it throws via `error` API.
 The signature is:

     ```lua
-    function on_open_complete_err(err:string?,filename:string?,fd:any?):nil
+    function on_error(step:string?,err:string?):nil
     ```

     - Parameters:
+      - `step`: Which step that the error throws.
       - `err`: Error message.
-      - `filename`: File name.
-      - `fd`: File descriptor.

 ### `readlines`